 Test for Oxycodone and methods of analysis.

-Powder test for Oxycodone.
+Powder or Pill test for Oxycodone.

 Surface drug testing kits are for detecting Drug Residue or unknown powder.
 The analysis takes just a few minutes to complete and will quickly identify your suspicions.
 Using a D4D and C&H pentest is a tried and trusted method and used by many authorities for identifying unknown narcotic substances.